brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 After a proposal is resolved or retired, the proposer is responsible for

-* Summarising the considerations discussedion
+* Summarising the considerations discussed
 * Adding the potential participant to either the ‘participant invitation list’ or ‘retired proposals’ list, and
 * Communicating to the potential participant the outcome of the proposal, including any concerns/objections raised if relevant, and explaining the next steps in the process